nika-akin/LLMs-and-conspiracy-beliefs/README.md

 This repository is a collaborative effort, as part of the [BIGSSS 2023 summmer school](https://bigssscss.janlo.de/democratic-debate-2023-bremen/projects/).
 This project deals with: *"Simulating Conspiracy Beliefs with Large Language Models"*.

 The use of large language models, such as OpenAI’s GPT-3, which are trained on vast amounts of text data, has brought about a significant paradigm shift in the scientific community, as they can produce consistent response distributions, such as moral values or decision-making heuristics (see Horton, 2023).
-The research project’s two main objectives relate to: leveraging large language models for annotation of conspiracy features and prompt sensitivity.
+The research project’s two main objectives are understanding the propensity of pre-trained generative language models to produce conspiracy content and the sensitivity to prompt design.
+Further, we compare human data to AI-generated text.

 ## Project Phase